DistroHopper39B/freeldr-wrapper-appletv/README.md

 | Windows XP/2003 boot support | 30%    | Microsoft, I guess                                                    | - UEFI video driver not yet working <br/> - ACPI 1.x tables not passed in yet |

 ## Prebuilt binaries
-Available when the ugly hacks are fixed.
+Available when PCI is fixed
 ## Building
 The first (here) and second (ReactOS) stages of this bootloader have entirely different build systems.
 This guide will go over both.